samturton2/AWS-VPC/README.md

 - Associate them with the corresponding subnet once created
 ![](img/networkacl.png)
 - Once created we need to set inbound and outbound rules
+- We need to allow in and out of the internet ports
+- We need to be able to SSH in from our IP, and dont mind if we SSH anywhere from the public environment
+- We want the ephemeral ports open in and out.

 ![](img/networkacl-inboundrules.png)
 ![](img/networkacl-outboundrules.png)

 - Repeat this process to create a private subnet ACL.
 (Keeping everything the same as public, untill we have got the app running, then change the permissions to:)
-  - Allow it public subnet to ssh in
+  - Allow the public subnet to ssh in
   - Allow the pub subnet to inbound in your db port 27017
-  - Only allow the ephemeral ports open to your public subnet
-  - Only allow any outbound traffic to http and https, dont allow any inbound http / https traffic.
   - Finally temporarily allow it to ssh in from our own IP, so we can set up the environment.
 Once complete we need to remove this setting.

 ## EC2 instance